BehlulKeremSisman/md5HashCracker/README.md

 User should use this command if he/she has just 1 hash to crack.

 -crackType argument will be 'single'

 -Wordlist argument will be the path of wordlist.txt that contains words.

 -inputArgument argument will be that hash.

-You can download and use inputWordList.txt for demo .
+You can download and use inputWordList.txt for demo.

+Example Usage --> .\md5HashCracker.ps1 -crackType single -Wordlist C:\Users\decoder\Desktop\inputWordList.txt -inputArgument 900150983cd24fb0d6963f7d28e17f72

 ----------------------------------------------------------------------------------------------------------------------